-- 9. Appointment of Official Members. - 10.
-Employment of Official Members. - 11.
-Remuneration of Official Members. - 12.
-Dismissal or early retirement of Official Members. - 13.
-Performance agreements with Official Members. - 14.
-Performance assessments of Official Members.
+- 9. Appointment of Official Members - 10.
+Employment of Official Members - 11.
+Remuneration of Official Members - 12.
+Dismissal or early retirement of Official Members - 13.
+Performance agreements with Official Members - 14.
+Performance assessments of Official Members

-PART V - Duties, Responsibilities and Powers of the Head of the Civil Service
+PART V - Duties, Responsibilities and Powers of Head of Civil Service

-Head of the Civil Service
+Head of Civil Service

-- 15. Duties of Head of the Civil Service. - 16.
-Performance agreement responsibilities of Head of the Civil Service. - 17.
-Performance assessment responsibilities of Head of the Civil Service. - 18.
-Salaries of certain posts. - 19.
-Monitoring of human resource policies. - 20.
-Administrative re-arrangement of ministries and portfolios.

-- 21. Independence and obligations of Head of the Civil Service. - 22.
-Political pressure from Ministers and Official Members. - 23.
-Political pressure from Members of Legislative Assembly.
+- 15. Duties of Head of Civil Service - 16.
+Performance agreement responsibilities of Head of Civil Service - 17.
+Performance assessment responsibilities of Head of Civil Service - 18.
+Salaries of certain posts - 19.
+Monitoring of human resource policies - 20.
+Administrative re-arrangement of ministries and portfolios - 21.
+Independence and obligations of Head of Civil Service - 22.
+Political pressure from Ministers and Official Members - 23.
+Political pressure from Members of Legislative Assembly

-Portfolio of the Civil Service
+Portfolio of Civil Service

-- 24. Duties of Portfolio of the Civil Service. - 25.
-Powers of Portfolio of the Civil Service.
+- 24. Duties of Portfolio of Civil Service - 25.
+Powers of Portfolio of Civil Service